An annotated digest of the top "Hacker" "News" posts for the second week of January, 2017.

 January 10, 2017 (comments)

-An academic writes for the Washington Post, trying to get people to be interested in his field.
+An academic writes for the Washington Post, trying to get people to be interested in a field.
 The answer to the headline question appears to be irrelevant, as Hackernews seems to regard an octopus primarily as food.

 January 11, 2017 (comments)

 An internet wrote a code formatter for some webshit.
 Hackernews reveals that it considers syntax highlighting to be an important academic discipline.
 As for actual linebreaks and indentation, Hackernews is sure that this idea will catch on Real Soon Now, since Elm and Go invented it.
-One Hackernews discovers that this particular formatter breaks some code, but the others shout him down for being too negative.
+One Hackernews discovers that this particular formatter breaks some code, but the others shout that one down for being too negative.

 January 12, 2017 (comments)